HIV Drug Resistance

 The best way to tell if you have drug resistance is to have regular viral load tests.
 If your HIV drugs are working well to control your virus, your viral load should be "undetectable" -- so low that the test cannot detect any virus in your blood.
 If you are taking HIV drugs and your viral load does not become undetectable or goes up after you have been taking the drugs for a while, your virus may have developed drug resistance.

 If this happens, it is important that you have a drug resistance test.
-These tests can help you and your health care provider determine if your virus has become resistant to the HIV drugs you are taking and pick new drugs that will work better.
+These tests can help you and your health care provider determine which HIV drugs will work for you.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.